crpurcell/friendlyVRI/README.txt

 #-----------------------------------------------------------------------------#

 ABOUT:
-This application is built to help astronomers investigate the effect of combining different array configurations when observing an astronomical object using a radio interferometer.
-The graphical interface is written using the Python tkinter library for maximum portability.
-For a quick-start guide see the file 'HELP.txt'.
+This application shows the effect of combining different array configurations when observing an astronomical object using a radio interferometer.

-INSTALLATION REQUIREMENTS:
+INSTALLATION:
-The friendlyVRI tool is written in Python and requires the numpy, matplotlib tkinter and PIL (or PILLOW) modules.
+The Friendly VRI tool is written in Python and requires the numpy, matplotlib tkinter and PIL (or PILLOW) modules.
 If the python OpenCV module (cv2) is available a webcam can be used to capture a model image.
+This feature is currently disabled on Mac OS as the default OpenCV module is faulty.

+See the file 'INSTALL.txt' for full instructions.

+USAGE INSTRUCTIONS:
+The interface is designed to be relatively intuitive for non-experts.
+The control window allows you to:
+* Plot the layout of the antennas in an 'array configuration' for a particular telescope.
+* Create a list of observations to be done using different array configurations, over different time ranges (hour angle ranges) and with different sampling cadence.
+* Load in a model image and set its angular scale on the sky.
+* Apply the uv-coverage of the observations to the model to simulate an observation.
+The plotting window shows inputs, outputs an intermediate steps in the process: model image, fast Fourier transform (FFT) of the model, plot of uv-coverage, filtered model FFT, synthesised beam and final observed image.

+See the file 'HELP.txt' or the help menu for step-by-step instructions.

+CAVEATS:
+This software is designed to be a simple 'quick-look' tool and ignores lots of effects such as non-co-planar arrays, time averaging, multi-frequency synthesis etc. It also sets the sampling grid in the Fourier domain from the extent and pixel spacing of the input image, which can result under-sampled synthesised beams and artefacts.
+Tasks to perform robust simulations of an observation exist in CASA, MIRIAD and AIPS, but are more difficult to use.

 CONTACT:
 Questions or comments should be directed to 'cormac.purcell (at) mq.edu.au'.